 - Beware of engines in older cars, classic cars, rusty cars, or cars that have fallen into disrepair.
 They can be compromised by age, rust, corrosion, or lack of a catalytic converter.

 - Never run or warm up your car in the garage, even with the garage door open.
-Lethal levels of CO accumulate rapidly, even from vehicles with a catalytic converter.
+Lethal levels of CO accumulate rapidly, even in vehicles with a catalytic converter.

 - Remember that highways generally have higher CO levels, so know the symptoms if you are high-risk.
 Pull off the highway and get to fresh air if you start feeling headache, fatigue, chest pain, or other symptoms of CO poisoning.
 High-risk groups present symptoms at lower levels of CO, even ambient highway levels.